 INTERCOM & INTERCOM XL CONFIGURATION

-Once the Intercom is connected to the network and has been powered up, you are ready to add it in to your configuration and set it up.
-To get started, open the configuration software and connect to your Miniserver and ensure you have a identical configuration to your Miniserver, by either selecting “Load From Miniserver”, or “Save in Miniserver”.
+Once the Intercom is connected to the network and has been powered up, you are ready to add it into your configuration and set it up.
+To get started, open the configuration software and connect to your Miniserver and ensure you have an identical configuration to your Miniserver, by either selecting “Load From Miniserver”, or “Save in Miniserver”.

 Now click on the “Network Device Search” button to begin searching for other devices connected to the Miniserver and the Network.